waku-org/docs.waku.org/docs/guides/nwaku/run-node.md

 This guide provides detailed steps to download, build, configure, and connect a `nwaku` node to the Waku Network.
 It also includes interacting with the node and finding its addresses.

 :::info
-We recommend running a `nwaku` node with at least 2GB of RAM, especially if you have `WSS` enabled.
+We recommend running a `nwaku` node with at least 2GB of RAM, especially if `WSS` is enabled.
 If running just a `Relay` node, 0.5GB of RAM is sufficient.
 :::

 ## Get the node binary